bespinian/blog/content/posts/installing-arch-linux-on-uefi-with-full-disk-encryption.md

 You can skip this step if you just want to run Arch Linux in a VM.
 In that case, just run the ISO from your favorite VM management tool like [QEMU](https://www.qemu.org/).

-1. Insert an USB stick into your computer
+1. Insert a USB stick into your computer
 1. Run `lsblk` to find the correct disk
 1. Run `sudo umount /dev/sdx` or whatever the USB stick is
 1. Run `sudo dd bs=4M if=path/to/input.iso of=/dev/sdx oflag=sync status=progress` to write the ISO to the USB stick.
 Don't forget to replace the two paths with the correct ones.